• Skip to primary navigation

 2. Whisk together gluten-free flour, baking powder, and salt in a small bowl.
 Set aside.

-5. Cool cake in the pan.
-Once cake is cool frost with cream cheese frosting (recipe included) or chocolate or vanilla buttercream.
+6. Cool cake in the pan.
+Once cake is cool frost with cream cheese frosting (recipe below) or your favorite gluten-free frosting.

-6. Store cake wrapped on the counter for up to three days.
-Freeze cooled and frosted cake for up to three months.
+7. Store cake in the refrigerator for up to five days.
+Freeze the cooled and frosted cake for up to three months.

 For the Cream Cheese Frosting

-1. Beat together cream cheese and butter until light and fluffy.
+1. Mix together cream cheese and butter until light and fluffy.
 Add powdered sugar and vanilla extract.
 Mix until smooth.
 Spread on cooled cake.

 Recipe Notes